 Super Effective DEET Choice

 This brand has been a go-to mosquito repellent for years for many people.
-If you’re looking for an easy-to-use formulation that’s comfortable on your skin, this is the one for you.
+If you’re looking for an easy-to-use mosquito repellent that’s comfortable on your skin during pregnancy, this is the best option we found.

 The other ingredients are safe for both adults and children, and many doctors recommend OFF! as the go-to brand for pregnant women.